Measuring the star formation rate with gravitational waves from binary black holes: Results

-After three months of detections in the $1 \, \mathrm{Gyr}$ scenario, the scale factor of the time delay distribution can be measured with relative uncertainty of 60\% {(90\% credible interval)}: $\tau=\tauMDthreeMonths$.
-The parameters of the MD SFR can also be measured with precision of $\sim 20\%$ or better.
-We obtain $\alpha=\alphaMDthreeMonths$, $\beta=\betaMDthreeMonths$, and $C=\CMDthreeMonths$.
 The parameter recovery for the other scenarios is similar; but for the flat in log scenario the systematic bias from model mismatch is significantly larger the statistical uncertainty.
 The parameter estimates obtained from all scenarios are given in Table\ \ref{Tab.NearbyInj}.
 Determination of the time delay distribution and the parameters of the star formation rate also allow measurement of the total number of BBH mergers per solar mass of star formation (not shown).

-We observe that correlations exist between some of the parameters.
-In particular, $\tau$ and $C$ show a clear correlation.
-This can be understood as follows.
-If $C$ increases then the peak of the SFR moves to higher redshift; to keep the \emph{observed} merger rate fixed, this implies an increase in the delay time.